 In short, the program worked fairly well.
 Over 22% of women in the incentive group completely stopped smoking, compared to 8.6% in the control group.
 While not a majority by any means, the differences between the groups are significant.
 Additionally, the babies born of mothers in the incentive group averaged 3140 grams at birth, compared to 3120 grams for babies born of mothers in the control group.

 The research team was quick to point out the controversial nature of incentive programs for engaging in behavior many regard as something people are “supposed” to do (see a previous bSci21 article on this issue).
 Additionally, the study is not without limitations, which can be read, along with many other details of the study, here.

 We want to hear from you!
-Let us know your thoughts on the study in the comments below, and don’t forget to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Let us know your thoughts on the study in the comments below, and don’t forget to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!

 Be the first to comment on "An Incentive System to Reduce Smoking During Pregnancy"